barthicus/vue-garage-builder/README.md

 ### component/Preview.vue
 Vue component that renders 3D garage preview.

+### component/SceneHelpers.vue
+Optional vue component that helps with lightining settings.
+It isn't required but it was really helpful to adjust all parameters (ambient, fog, spotlight etc.).

 ## Real app usage
 The full featured version of this app is deployed on [Taurustal] website.